Dekton care and maintenance

 General cleaning

-To clean Dekton, we recommend using warm soapy water or Cif Actifizz cleaner with a green and yellow washing-up sponge.
+To clean Dekton, we recommend using warm, soapy water or Cif Actifizz cleaner with a green-and-yellow washing-up sponge.

 Removing stubborn stains